 John Y’Barbo joined us and is the maintenance guy for our association.
 John reported on recent maintenance items.
 Replacing the lights didn’t get them lit.
 This is on the left side of the Falling Leaf entrance.
 There is a leak in one of the sprinkler systems that Manor Maintenance has been requested to repair.

 Pat presented financials.
 We have $186514.38 balance currently, including the 25K reserve.
 This leaves $161514.38 available.
 We have $123892.23 receivables from home owner dues, $240 per year, which is due April 1, 2015.
 Pat explained that the former law firm was replaced with a different law firm in 2013 and resulted in greater collections of past due monies to our balance.
 Our legal fee was a credit this year in 2014 whereas we had a large expense for legal.
 This is due to the fact that the legal services are free after the collection is successful.
-So in 2013, we initially had a great outlay, but in 2014, Treece Law Firm payed more to us from collections than was paid to them for collections.
+So in 2013, we initially had a great outlay, but in 2014, Treece Law Firm paid more to us from collections than was paid to them for collections.
 The Castlewood renovation project was an expense in 2014 whereas the Applewood project was an expense in 2013.

 Jim explained that we renovated the bathroom at Castlewood.
 It was the women’s and it is now unisex.
 A new countertop is installed, a new wall, and replaced some wall tile, and the hot water heater was replaced.
 We have a storage area created by walling off the shower area.
 Everything has been capped off but could be restored as a shower in the future if desired.